slackpropagation/engaged.ai/README.md

-Distraction is not failure — it’s part of the process.
+Distraction is not failure, it’s part of the process.
 Let’s just come back together.